tradingview/rest_integrations_docs/source/trading/Authentification.rst

 Authorization
 """""""""""""
 #.
-A user opens the *Chart* page on the TradingView website.
-Then he selects a broker in the *Trading Panel*.
+A user opens the "Chart" page on the TradingView website.
+Then he selects a broker in the "Trading Panel".
 #.
 A login popup appears.
-The user clicks the *Continue* button on this popup.
+The user clicks the "Continue" button on this popup.
 #.
 A new browser tab opens at the broker's *Authorization URL*.
 #.
 The following parameters are sent in the GET request: